YcMcGong/SmileyComp/README.md

 # SmileyComp
-An under development platform to explore how to make life happier
+An ongoing development platform to explore how to make life happier.